endojs/Jessie/README.md

 that standalone Jessie implementations can implement for reasonable effort.
 However, correct Jessie programs also cannot rely on the *absence* of the rest of the SES runtime.
-Jessie and TinySES programs may be linked with programs written in SES, and thereby constrained by SES's ocap rules.
+Jessie and TinySES programs may be linked with programs written in SES, and so may rely SES's ocap rules to constrain these other programs.  .

 Thus, every correct Jessie program is also a correct TinySES and SES program, and works unmodified within a SES environment run on a normal